 PLEASE NOTE: Students are responsible for purchase of transportation to/from program location.

 Students are encouraged to budget for summer programs based on individual needs.
-Additional resources for planning are available by clicking below.
+Additional resources for planning are available on the Additional Costs page.

 New York University requires that students studying away as part of their education program be covered under an NYU-sponsored health insurance plan.
 Students must continue to maintain health insurance coverage in their home countries in the event they need to return home.
 Students can waive this requirement with an appropriate family plan.

 Visit insurance plans and benefits to learn more.

 The resources below apply to Fall and Spring semesters though may be useful for students studying in Washington D.C. during a summer term.

 Note: Students who have yet to secure an internship may also check out these community service opportunities.